Tensor product algebras, Grassmannians and Khovanov homology: Tensor product algebras of

 \subsection{Stendhal diagrams}

-We wish to define an algebra as discussed in the introduction. \begin{definition} A {\bf Stendhal diagram} is an arbitrary number of smooth red and black curves in $\R\times [0,1]$ subject to the rules: \begin{itemize} \item these curves must be oriented downward at each point.
-In particular, they have no local minima or maxima; \item black curves can intersect other black curves and red curves, but pairs of red curves are not allowed to intersect; \item this collection of curves has no tangencies or triple intersection points. \end{itemize} Each black strand can additionally carry dots that don't occur at crossing points; we'll represent a group of a number of dots as a single dot with that number next to it.
-We'll consider these up to isotopy that doesn't change any of these conditions. \end{definition}
+We wish to define the algebra $T^\ell$ as discussed in the introduction. \begin{definition} A {\bf Stendhal diagram} is an arbitrary finite number of smooth red and black curves in $\R\times [0,1]$ subject to the rules: \begin{itemize} \item The endpoints of the curves must lie at distinct points of $\R\times \{0,1\}$. \item These curves must be oriented downward at each point.
+In particular, they have no local minima or maxima. \item Black curves can intersect other black curves and red curves, but pairs of red curves are not allowed to intersect. \item This collection of curves has no tangencies or triple (or higher) intersection points. \end{itemize} Each black strand can additionally carry dots that don't occur at crossing points; we'll represent a group of a number of dots as a single dot with that number next to it.
+We'll consider these configurations up to isotopy that doesn't change any of these conditions (including isotopy of dots avoiding crossings). \end{definition}

 Here are two examples of Stendhal diagrams: